ftCLI/FoundryTools-CLI/README.md

 **Options**:

     -out, --output-dir DIRECTORY  Specify the directory where output files are to be saved.
 If output_dir doesn't exist, will be created.
+If not specified, files are saved to the same folder.
+    --recalc-timestamp            Keep the original font 'modified' timestamp (head.modified) or set it to current time.
+By default, original timestamp is kept.
+    --no-overwrite                Overwrite existing output files or save them to a new file (numbers are appended at the end of file name).
+By default, files are overwritten.
+    --help                        Show this message and exit.

+### ftcli utils del-table

+Deletes the tables specified in the table_tag argument(s).

+**Usage**:

+    ftcli utils del-table [OPTIONS] INPUT_PATH

+**Options**:

+    -t, --table-tag TEXT          TableTag of the table(s) to delete.
+Can be repeated to delete multiple tables at once [required]
+    -out, --output-dir DIRECTORY  Specify the directory where output files are to be saved.
+If output_dir doesn't exist, will be created.
 If not specified, files are saved